NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 <br>

-#### What is local-first computing?
+#### What is local-first?

-Local-first computing is the opposite of cloud computing: the data is not uploaded to third-parties, such as a cloud providers, and is processed by your own computer.
+Local-first computing is the opposite of cloud computing: the data is not uploaded to third-parties, such as a cloud providers, but is processed by your own computer.
 The data attached to the tool therefore doesn't leave your computer or the environment of your organization.
 The tool is privacy-friendly because the data can be processed within the mandate of your organisation and doesn't need to be shared with new parties.
 The unsupervised bias detection tool can also be hosted locally within your organization.
 Instructions, including the source code or the web app, can be found on <a href="https://github.com/NGO-Algorithm-Audit/local-first-web-tool" target="_blank">Github</a>.

 #### Overview of local-first architecture